-- Proposal (no more than seven pages, double spaced, in Times New Roman 11-point font, including any footnotes or endnotes).
+- Proposal (no more than seven pages, double spaced, in Arial or Helvetica 11-point font, including any footnotes or endnotes).

 - The applicant should describe the aims of their research and clearly explain how they will advance those aims during the fellowship period.

-- The proposal should also include a description of the training, workshops, travel, or anything else the applicant feels will be necessary to advance the project during the fellowship term.
+- The proposal should also include a description of the training, workshops, travel, research permissions, or anything else the applicant feels will be necessary to advance the project during the fellowship term.
 For any of these items, but especially in the case of research permissions, how will you go about securing them?
 (See our FAQ on research permissions.)

 - If the applicant has already identified an external mentor, please note the mentor in the proposal and describe how that individual was selected.
 If the mentor is yet to be determined, please provide a brief description of what qualities and capacities you will seek within a mentor.
 What kinds of perspectives would this mentor bring to your project?